Our Team

 She / Her

 Tabby is a Pākehā queer femme.
 She has been working in rainbow communities since she was 15 and founded InsideOUT in 2012 with a passion for making Aotearoa a better place for rainbow rangatahi.
-Alongside her role with us Tabby studies counselling and addictions.
+Tabby has a degree in Counselling and Addictions and alongside her role with us works part-time as a counsellor for our rainbow communities

 Rosie Leadbitter